 The king is dead, long live the king!
-The Nvidia GeForce RTX 2080 Ti is the new heavyweight champion of the graphics card industry, delivering a knockout blow to the former 1080 Ti champion.
-Using Nvidia's new Turing architecture with support for real-time ray tracing, plus Tensor cores for deep learning applications, it's the most advanced graphics chip around, but there's one serious problem: the GeForce RTX 2080 Ti Founders Edition is also the most expensive consumer graphics card Nvidia has ever released.
+The Nvidia GeForce RTX 2080 Ti is the heavyweight champion of the graphics cards (opens in new tab) and has remained so since it was first launched back at the tail end of 2018.
+Using Nvidia's Turing architecture with support for real-time ray tracing, plus Tensor cores for deep learning applications, it's still the most advanced graphics chip around and currently powers the best gaming PCs (opens in new tab).
+But there's one serious, almost inevitable problem: the GeForce RTX 2080 Ti Founders Edition is also the most expensive consumer graphics card Nvidia has ever released.

 The RTX 2080 Ti tips the scales at 18.6 billion transistors, which also makes it the largest consumer GPU Nvidia has ever created.
 It's nearly as big as the Volta GV100 in the $2,999 Titan V and Tesla V100, but it includes significant updates that make it faster and more efficient.
 You could almost argue the price is a good deal for what you get—but I won't, because $1,199 is the same as the Titan Xp, and Titan cards have always had a ludicrous price to performance ratio.